Social Media: The New Public Square?

 Facebook – How Did We Get Here?

-How did Facebook, which started as a dating app, become the primary purveyor of misinformation, disinformation, violence, and hatred?
+How did Facebook, which started as a dating app, become a purveyor of misinformation, disinformation, violence, and hatred?

 Section 230